secretstartups/handbook/finance/procurement/index.html.md

 {:toc}

+## <i class="far fa-paper-plane" id="biz-tech-icons"></i> What is Procurement?
+Procurement is the process of selecting vendors, strategic vetting, selection, negotiation of contracts, and the actual purchasing of goods.
+Procurement acquires all the goods, services, and work that is vital to GitLab.

-## <i class="far fa-paper-plane" id="biz-tech-icons"></i> Purchasing Mission and Policy
+## <i class="far fa-paper-plane" id="biz-tech-icons"></i> Procurement Mission and Policy
-- The mission of the Procurement Team at GitLab is to drive business value through external partnerships.
+- The mission of the Procurement Team at GitLab is to be a strategic business partner for all departments to drive value through external partnerships.
 - Team members can purchase goods and services on behalf of the company in accordance with the [Signature Authorization Matrix](/handbook/finance/authorization-matrix/) and guide to [Spending Company Money](/handbook/spending-company-money/).
 - All purchases made on behalf of GitLab that do not qualify as a personal expense, need an approved Purchase Order (PO) in Coupa.